 Creating an interpretable model of the Ames Dataset

 The Ames Housing Dataset is a feature-rich collection of home listings in Ames, IA along with their sale price.
 This dataset is commonly used to demonstrate the need for feature selection, model tuning, and other techniques in supervised learning.
-Linear models and decision tree models are considered the most appropriate and high-performing models for sale price prediction, with out-of-the-box models explaining up to 92% of the variance in sale price on the full dataset.
-This can be improved by removing outliers; but, without domain expertise, this research primarily trained and tested models on the full dataset.
+Linear models and decision tree models are considered the most appropriate and high-performing models for sale price prediction.
+While out-of-the-box models can account for up to 92% of the variance in sale price on the full dataset, accuracy can be improved by removing outliers.
+However, this research primarily trained and tested models on the full dataset.

 Goals & results